alvarofranz/openai-audio-to-video/README.md

 Whether you’re narrating a fairy tale, sharing personal anecdotes, or preparing a memorable presentation, this tool helps you transform words into visuals—so every story can shine!

-## Roadmap

-- Integrate the new images API as soon as it comes out.
-- Have a "project library of images".
-When generating an image, copy it to "the library", add a button to the image that allows "select from library" (always allow loading local files in there).
-- Create Ken Burns sliding effect, better transitions

 ## Requirements

 - Python 3.7+